Skip to main content

 Using the Retirement Planner

-Whether you're using your existing data or entering your own as outlined above, any changes will be immediately reflected in the graph.
-You can easily experiment with different data points to see how each one impacts your projected retirement savings.
+Whether you use your existing data or enter your own, as described above, any changes will update the graph right away.
+You can try different values to see how each one affects your projected retirement savings.

-You’ll also see high and low estimates (90th and 10th percentiles) alongside your projected line, and you can adjust future amounts for inflation.
-These customizations make it easy to plan for a variety of retirement scenarios.
+You’ll also see high and low estimates (90th and 10th percentiles) along with your projected line, and you can adjust future amounts for inflation.
+These options help you plan for different retirement scenarios.

-If you have any questions about using the Retirement Planner in Quicken Simplifi, our Support Team is happy to help!
+If you have any questions about using the Retirement Planner in Quicken Simplifi, our support team is here to help.

 Did this answer your question?